Casual Labor in Seasonal Industries: Does the 60-Day Rule Still Apply?

 sitaramsn

 If you have certified standing orders, normally define the same.
-Even in the absence of SOs, we can say engagement for casual works will be considered casual labour like, painting works, sanitation works for visits etc. They can be engaged in any kind of work without specific, but not for a particular and regular period.
-Balance have been explained above by Mr. Madhu very well.
+Even in the absence of standing orders, we can consider engagement for casual work as casual labor, such as painting and sanitation work for visits, etc. Individuals can be engaged in any type of work without specific duties, but not for a particular or regular period.
+The rest has been well explained by Mr. Madhu above.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute